meg768/rpi-obex-monitor/README.md

 # rpi-obex-monitor

-Module for detecting when files has been transferred by Bluetooth (using OBEX)
+A Raspberry Pi module for detecting when a file has been uploaded using Bluetooth (by OBEX).

 ## Installation
 	$ npm install rpi-obex-monitor --save